 Like most upright bikes, this Sole model features a belt-drive system powered by a stretch-resistant, heavy-duty belt.
 As a result, the flywheel is slightly heavier than the one on the Sole B94, weighing 30 lbs.
 It’s a heavy flywheel for an upright bike, but it does supply consistent momentum and a smooth ride.

 The crankset is not as robust as the ones equipped on spin bikes, and like most upright bikes, this model isn’t made for stand-up climb pedaling.

 However, the crankset is a pretty solid piece with steel-made arms.
 The pedals feature a slight incline of 2° towards the bike’s frame.
 Thus, eliminating as much stress as possible from the ankles and knees.

-On top of that, the bike has one of the narrowest Q factors for upright bikes, pretty similar to a road bike.
-The pedals are weighted and also feature straps to prevent feet from slipping during your workouts.
+On top of that, the bike has one of the narrowest Q factors for upright bikes, similar to a road bike.
+In addition, the weighted pedals feature straps to prevent feet from slipping during workouts.

 LCB Resistance system

 The Sole Fitness LCB features an Electro Magnetic System (EMS).
 Therefore, it has a set of magnetic brake pads, which never contact the flywheel, thus free from wear and tear.
 The resistance is also smooth and quiet since no friction is involved.
 The bike features 40 levels of resistance, 20 more than the lighter model Sole B94.